xuri/excelize-doc/en/utils.md

 func (f *File) NewConditionalStyle(style string) (int, error)
 ```

 NewConditionalStyle provides a function to create a style for the conditional format by given style format.
 The parameters are the same as function [`NewStyle()`](style.md#NewStyle).
-Note that the color field uses RGB color code and only support to set the font, fills, alignment and borders currently.
+Note that the color field uses RGB color code and only supports setting the font, fills, alignment, and borders currently.

 ## Conditional format {#SetConditionalFormat}